miro/kadkad-mgmt/README.md

 ## Quick-start development

-For now ensure that your node version is 0.12.x
+You must have node version of >= 4.x

 * `npm install`
 * `npm run start:dev` to start webpack dev server at port 9010